 - List of Repertoire

-DIS provides semester, academic year, and summer programs taught in English, and offers high-impact learning experiences for upper-division undergraduate students from distinguished North American colleges and universities.
+DIS provides a semester, an academic year and summer programmes taught in English.
+DIS also offers high-impact learning experiences for upper-division undergraduate students from distinguished North American colleges and universities.
 The intellectually challenging curriculum is broad, cutting edge, and enriched by experiential learning components, including faculty-led study tours across Europe.
 The housing and extracurricular offerings provide students with opportunities for meaningful cultural engagement and personal growth.